michaeldice/docker-geoserver-base/README.md

 I rebuild the images every week to ensure I pull in any updates to the base image.
 So I recommend you use one of these tags to ensure you get the latest security updates.

+But keep in mind, I drop support for minor versions when GeoServer does.